-- $\frac{\beta}{25}$ The Mmunicipal (LGU) pPermit allows local municipalities to issue permits and manage actions as the primary permitting authority and allows the District to act in the event the LGUs are unable to permit. - 327 2.1.1 Policy - It is the policy of the District to: - A. Rrecognize that control and determination of appropriate land use is the responsibility of LGUs; - B. Hhold LGUs to the requirement of Minnesota Statutes section 103G.235, subdivision 1, that each adopt the official controls necessary to bring local water management into conformance with the Plan; - B33 C. Ppresent minimum threshold requirements and allow LGUs to adopt more restrictive requirements; - B35 D. Rrecognize that the authorities and procedures that LGUs use in implementing these Rrules will not be identical and that, therefore, some LGUs may occasionally need language and procedures that vary from the language and procedures outlined herein; and - $\beta$ 38 E. Ceoordinate with and provide a mMunicipal pPermit to all LGUs with compliant local controls. - 339 2.1.2 Regulation - All-Those LGUs that wish tomust obtain a municipal permit must highlighting how they intend to implement and enforce these rRules through official controls, in accordance with Minnesota Statutes 103B.235, on or before May 1, 2020. - 343 2.1.3 Application - The District established these Rules on February 2020 and all LGUs were required to submit their An the timeline below.
-The submitted permit application must address how the LGU's official controls adhere to these rRules.
-LGUs are encouraged to contact the District on or before January 1, 2020, to adhere to these rRules.
-LGUs are encouraged to contact the District on or before January 1, 2020, to begin beginning this process; this allows for nonbinding, informal review of the official controlsto
+- 317 Minnesota Statutes 103D.341 requires the Lower Minnesota River Watershed District (District) to adopt - rules.
+Pursuant to Minnesota Statutes chapter 103D, on October 24, 2018, the District adopted its Board - of Water and Soil Resources-approved watershed management plan (Plan).
+The Plan establishes - $\beta$ 20 management standards that form the foundation of these RFules. - B21 These $\underline{R}$ ules are primarily applied by a local governmental unit (LGU) under a Municipal (LGU) - Permit (Section 1.1) or by the District through an Individual Permit (Section 1.2) - Implementation by municipalities or LGUs of these Reules is required on all projects within their - jurisdiction and by the District on projects within unincorporated and ungoverned areas of the Fort - Snelling Historic District, and on Minnesota Department of Transportation (MnDOT) right-of-way, and - within municipalities that have not obtained a Municipal Permit. - 327 2.1 MUNICIPAL (LGU) PERMIT - The Mmunicipal (LGU) pPermit allows local municipalities to issue permits and manage actions as the - primary permitting authority and allows the District to act in the event the LGUs are unable to permit. - 330 2.1.1 Policy - β31 It is the policy of the District to: - A. Recognize that control and determination of appropriate land use is the responsibility of LGUs; - B. Hhold LGUs to the requirement of Minnesota Statutes section 103G.235, subdivision 1, that each adopt the official controls necessary to bring local water management into conformance with the Plan; - β36 C. Peresent minimum threshold requirements and allow LGUs to adopt more restrictive requirements; - D. Recognize that the authorities and procedures that LGUs use in implementing these Reules will not be identical and that, therefore, some LGUs may occasionally need language and procedures that vary from the language and procedures outlined herein; and - E. Ceoordinate with and provide a mMunicipal pPermit to all LGUs with compliant local controls. - 342 2.1.2 Regulation - All Those LGUs that wish tomust obtain a municipal permit must highlighting how they intend to - implement and enforce these FRules through official controls, in accordance with Minnesota Statutes - 345 103B.235, on or before May 1, 2020. - 346 2.1.3 Application - The District established these Rules on February 2020 and all LGUs were required to submit their An - B48 LGU must submit an application packets to the District to obtain a Mmunicipal pPermit under these - FRules on or before February 7, 2020, with the intent of LGUs receiving their Municipal Permits before - the implementation deadline of May 1, 2020.
+All Municipal Permit applications thereafter will follow